 - induction presentations for all visitor services hosts focusing on their WHS obligations to each other and to the public

-The Museum continued to ensure that all contractors working on Museum sites receive a site induction prior to commencing work.
+The Museum continued to ensure that all contractors working on Museum sites received a site induction prior to commencing work.
 Site inductions are aimed at increasing contractor awareness of WHS obligations and reducing the risk of injury and/or damage to collection items.
 The Museum identified, assessed and rectified safety hazards in a functional and practical way that also took environmental and aesthetic aspects into consideration.
-Inspection and reporting tools were reviewed and disseminated to health and safety representatives to help them conduct regular workplace inspections and report findings to the WHS Committee.
+Following review, inspection and reporting tools were disseminated to health and safety representatives to help them conduct regular workplace inspections and report findings to the WHS Committee.

-Advice on WHS issues is also fed into the exhibition and gallery development programs.
-Input was provided at all stages of these programs, from design to installation.
+Advice on WHS issues also informs the exhibition and gallery development programs and other key projects.
+Input was provided at all stages of these projects, from design to installation.

 Indemnities and insurance

 In accordance with Section 19 of the Commonwealth Authorities (Annual Reporting) Orders 2011, which requires reporting on indemnities and insurance premiums for officers, the Museum confirms that it has: